conhof27/MIST-4610-Olympic-Data/README.md

 <img width="156" height="96" alt="Screenshot 2026-03-30 at 2 25 38 PM" src="https://github.com/user-attachments/assets/385101ed-333d-4f20-b858-207179f9624d" />

 **Justification:**
+Query 8 is useful for managers to view a concise list of the countries that have produced more medals than the staff number- in relation to that country, itself.
+This is useful for analysts to compare how staff size may relate to performance.
+The short list of 3 countries that have achieved a larger medal output than hired staff exemplifies that this is a rare occurrence.
+Analysts may use this information from Query 9 to further research these given countries and create an in-depth analysis on how each of these country’s staff operates.

 ### Query 9: Oldest Medalists per Sport (Comp.)
 <img width="849" height="211" alt="Screenshot 2026-03-30 at 2 36 37 PM" src="https://github.com/user-attachments/assets/13d232a7-1fac-4f5a-a93d-4dc0d41c6e11" />